nhsx/covid-chest-imaging-database/docs/source/faq.rst

 the older JSON files should be considered.

-Patients have multiple `status` and/or `data` files.
+Patients have multiple "status" and/or "data" files.
 I'm having trouble finding the latest one to use, what should I do?
 ------------------------------------------------------------------------------------------------------------------------

 The development team prepared a tool to help you to aggregate JSON metadata and convert the results to CSV files.
 Please